kathleenbutterfield-data/ge-customer-churn-capstone/README.md

 Customer churn is driven more by usage behavior and device characteristics than by service quality issues—challenging the initial business assumption.

 ## Key Result
-The model identifies ~73% of churners, enabling proacrive customer retention and reducing missed at-risk customers.
+The model correctly identifies ~73% of churners, enabling proactive customer retention and reducing missed at-risk customers.

 ---